joelberkeley/spidr/README.md

 ### Install

-We have built and tested spidr on Ubuntu Linux 22.04 but expect it will work on most Linux distributions.
+We have tested spidr on Ubuntu Linux 22.04.
+It may work on other Linux distributions.
 If spidr doesn't work on your platform, [get in touch](#contact).
-Installers require `curl`.
+Installation requires `curl`.

 To install spidr, install a PJRT plugin.
 A plugin executes a spidr program, and determines what hardware your program will run on.
 You can install the CPU plugin with
 ```